pebblecode/pebblecode.github.io/_posts/tumblr/2016-07-07-be-a-disruptor.md

 ## Do you need to be a startup to be disruptive?

-Any discussion of a ‘disruptive’ technology or innovation typically conjures up visions of outsiders, operating their boot-strapped operation from a residential garage, and taking on the big players.
+Any discussion of a ‘disruptive’ technology or innovation typically conjures up visions of outsiders, operating their bootstrapped operation from a residential garage, and taking on the big players.
 This is not always the case.

 Just as often, disruption can be born from well-funded entrepreneurs - with previous successes, or indeed, previous failed ventures.
 Disruption can also come from established players in the market - including enterprise and larger organisations.